US expels 60 Russian intelligence officers

 A senior administration official said the expulsions will remove a "large number of the unacceptably numerous Russian intelligence officers who abide in the United States" but noted that more Russian intelligence operatives remain on U.S. soil.
 The officials didn't rule out future actions to address the remaining operatives.

-Although the Russian government has been notified of the expulsions, the issue did not come up when Trump and Russian President Vladmir Putin spoke by phone last week.
+The Russian government was notified of the expulsions, but the issue did not come up when Trump and Russian President Vladimir Putin spoke by phone last week.
+Putin's spokesperson, Dmitry Peskov, said Russia is analyzing the move, and will decide on retaliatory measures "guided by the principle of reciprocity."

+The U.S. and other countries who took action today are "blindly following the principle of Euro-Atlantic unity at the cost of sanity and the norms of civilized international dialogue," the Russian foreign ministry said in a statement.
+"It goes without saying that this unfriendly step will not pass unmarked, and we will react to it."

 The Russian operatives being expelled will be given seven days to leave the country, according to senior administration officials.